rejkpp/ramiro.me/content/about/intro.md

 too Surinamese to be Colombian.
 Too rich to be poor, too poor to be rich.

-I was born in Suriname, influenced by a Colombian mom, Dutch education, American cartoons, Japanese video games, Caribbean culture, Chinese roots, and a silent dad.
+I was born in <span class="gradient-text">Suriname</span>, influenced by a <span class="gradient-text">Colombian</span> mom, Dutch education, American cartoons, Japanese video games, Caribbean culture, Chinese roots, and a silent dad.

-I grew up behind the counter at my mom's supermarket, ringing people up, helping with admin, and selling fireworks.
+I grew up behind the counter at my mom's <span class="gradient-text">supermarket</span>, ringing people up, helping with admin, and selling fireworks.
 It was pretty ghetto.
-One time, I saw one of the employees swing a machete at a customer.
+One time, I saw one of the employees swing a <span class="gradient-text">machete</span> at a customer.

 In a past life,
 I made mojitos behind bars,